-My first big overseas trip was a 36 day trip of Europe with Topdeck.
+My first big overseas trip was a 36 day trip to Europe with Topdeck.
 I was going through a really hard time before I booked it.
 I was unhappy with my life and my relationship and a close family member had just passed away, I was devastated.
 I remember very clearly, sitting at my desk at work, trying to fight back tears.
 I was incredibly angry and frustrated, overwhelmed with how unhappy I felt in life.
 All I could think was, “I need something.
 I need something BIG.”
 Without really thinking, I jumped on a flight booking website and found a sale on one-way fares to Paris.
 I grabbed my credit card, hands shaking, and booked it.

 That was an incredibly exhilarating moment for me.
 At 20, it was the first time I’d really stood up and done something big for myself.
 I figured I’d just sort out the rest of my trip later and, when it came time, I decided a Topdeck trip was the best way to do it.
 So I booked myself on the longest trip I could find, ended up meeting one of my best friends in the whole wide world and had a 36-day adventure that would change my life forever.
 It sparked my love for travel.
 It set me up to live the life I do now, all because I got to a point of such anger and frustration I acted impulsively and did something a bit crazy.
 Thank gosh for crazy!